ckardaris/ucollage/README.md

 You can also checkout a [usage gif](https://i.imgur.com/aN5eACA.mp4), showing some of the capabilities of the script in a little more detail.

+#### !ATTENTION!
+Both the image and the video are showing the capabilities of v0.1.0 of the script.
+Be sure to check out the newest changes.

 ## Supports
 - images
 - video thumbnails